shinox/cryptsetup-keyscript-raw-device-red-write/README.md

 to the raw block device as well as to the .tmpckey file which can be then used directly in "cryptsetup".  <br />
 To write existing key to device:  <br />
 writekey "/path/to/keyfile" "/path/to/removable/sd*"  <br />
-To generate and write pseudo random key, key will be saved to temporary file .tmpckey  <br />
+To generate and write pseudo random key, key will be saved to temporary file ".tmpckey"  <br />
 writekey genwrite "/path/to/removable/sd*" "keysize in multiples of 512"  <br />
 When keysize is not provided default size is set to 2048.  <br />